zordius/iso-call/README.md

 Use Case: deal with request by context
 --------------------------------------

-Checkout our <a href="examples/03-context">Context example</a> to know more context based RPC.
+Checkout our <a href="examples/03-context">Context example</a> to know more about context based RPC which can access request by `this`.